All the Michelin stars in Surrey

 3 of 3

-Close your eyes, summon up an image of a Michelin-starred restaurant, and you’ll probably have imagined something a little like The Latymer.
-Located in the ancient heart of Pennyhill Park - a grand hotel, country club and spa – this stately restaurant comes complete with wood-panelled walls and an oak-beamed ceiling.
+Located in the ancient heart of Pennyhill Park - a grand hotel, country club and spa – this stately restaurant has wood-panelled walls and an oak-beamed ceiling.
 Mullioned windows command views over rolling gardens and terraces.
-Luckily, the food on offer is more than a match for the imposing setting.

-The menu is masterminded by award-winning chef Matt Worswick, who earned his first Michelin star at Glenapp Castle when he was only 26-years-old.
-His food is simple, earthy and bold, crammed with locally sourced ingredients and bright, punchy flavours.
-Try the likes of salt-baked celeriac with rémoulade, lavage and truffle, or munch on chocolate délice with milk crumble and yoghurt sorbet.
+The menu is masterminded by award-winning chef Matt Worswick, who earned his first Michelin star at Glenapp Castle when he was only 26 years old.
+His food is simple, earthy, and bold, crammed with locally sourced ingredients and bright, punchy flavours.

 1 of 3